helix-foundation/currency/contracts/governance/README.md

   - `_prop` (address) - the proposal to refund the fee for

 Partially refunds (80%) the fee for the registration of a proposal that did not make it to voting.
-Emits a `ProposalRefunded` event.
+Emits a `ProposalRefund` event.

 ###### Security Notes
   - Can only be called after the proposal time.